01 What can I expect as a Fellow?

 All applications are based on a case-by-case basis.
 If you are interested in the program but are concerned about your eligibility, please get in touch so we can discuss your situation further.
 We are looking to grow our impact, so if you are not based in one of our current program jurisdictions but think you would be eligible to apply otherwise, please email info@futureleadersprogram.org.au or give us a call at +61 3 8640 4500!

-Why is this program offered exclusively to schools in outer regional and remote locations?
+Why is the program offered to schools exclusively in rural, remote, and regional areas in Queensland?

 Schools in regional, rural and remote (RRR) communities face unique demands, such as limited access to support services and challenges in attracting and retaining staff.
 In these schools, the pipeline of ready school leaders is declining.
 We also know the strength and resilience of these communities, full of rich culture, knowledge, and ways of being.